JenniferDunne/ml-from-movie-reviews/README.md

 which was an animated horror, mystery, thriller.
 Should they be combined with other films that they really were not similar to?
 Removed as outliers that distort the data?

-Even with these combinations, there were still hundreds of combinations.
+Even with these limitations, there were still hundreds of combinations.
 Even worse, since so many films had unique combinations, odds are really good that future films would have unique combinations as well, meaning my model would be doomed to fail when predicting these new films.
 Clearly, this was not the best strategy.